dtseiler/dtseiler.github.io/_posts/2021-05-23-speeding-up-pgbackrest-recovery.md

 2021-05-23 21:56:52.103 P00   INFO: archive-get command end: aborted with exception [047]
 ```

-One thing to watch out for is if you try to set up a `spool-path` on a running instance, if you can't write to the path then you'll get an error on `archive-push` but the reason may not be immediately clear because pgBackRest (as of 2.33) does not write the `Permission denied` message in the PostgerSQL log:
+One thing to watch out for: when you try to set up a `spool-path` on a running instance, if you can't write to the path then you'll get an error on `archive-push` but the reason may not be immediately clear because pgBackRest (as of 2.33) does not write the `Permission denied` message in the PostgreSQL log:

 ```
 ERROR: [082]: unable to push WAL file '00000002000185E70000004B' to the archive asynchronously after 60 second(s)